Subtitles and Transcript

-0:15 My name is Joseph, a Member of Parliament in Kenya.
+0:11 My name is Joseph, a Member of Parliament in Kenya.
 Picture a Maasai village, and one evening, government soldiers come, surround the village and ask each elder to bring one boy to school.
-That's how I went to school -- pretty much a government guy pointing a gun and told my father, "You have to make a choice."
-So, I walked very comfortably to this missionary school that was run by an American missionary, and the first thing the American missionary gave me was a candy.
+That's how I went to school — pretty much a government guy pointing a gun and told my father, "You have to make a choice."
+I walked very comfortably to this missionary school, that was run by an American missionary.
+The first thing the American missionary gave me was a candy.
 I had never in my life ever tasted candy.
 So I said to myself, with all these hundred other boys, this is where I belong.

-3:02 So, this was told to me in a setup of elders.
+2:58 So, this was told to me in a setup of elders.
 And it's a really poor area.
 I represent Northern Kenya: the most nomadic, remote areas you can even find.
 And that man told me, "So, here you are.
 You've got a good education from America, you have a good life in America; what are you going to do for us?
 We want you to be our eyes, we'll give you the legs.
 We'll walk you, you lead us."

-4:53 So as I continue to be a Member of Parliament and as I continue listening to all of you talking about botany, talking about health, talking about democracy, talking about new inventions, I'm hoping that one day in my own little community -- which is 26,000 square kilometers, maybe five times the size of Rhode Island -- with no roads, we'll be able to become a model to help others develop.
-Thank you very much.
-(Applause)
+4:48 As I continue to be a Member of Parliament and as I continue listening to all of you talking about botany, health, democracy, new inventions, I'm hoping that one day in my own little community — which is 26,000 square km, maybe five times Rhode Island — with no roads, we'll be able to become a model to help others develop.